jasonbogdanski/HeadspringRolodexProject/README.md

  4. Close and reopen the solution. *Update-Database will not show up in nuget unless this is done*
  5. In the nuget package manager target the HeadSpringRolodexProject.DataAccessLayer project.
     Run: Update-Database
  6. Run the solution.
+Starts on the Login page.
+ 7. Register an HR user and a Non-HR User
-Starts on the Employee Rolodex page.
-The initial employee rolodex does not have any employees.  *Going to add a seed script for employees at a later time*
+ 8. Login with the HR user and the application is redirected to the Employee Rolodex Page.
+The initial employee rolodex does not have any employees.
+The HR user can create/update/delete employees.
+	*Going to add a seed script for employees at a later time*
+9. Log out and login with the non-hr user.
+Perform a search for employees created by the HR user.